boris-ns/Music-Player/README.md

 # Music-Player

-Music player i'm making in Java
+Music player made in Java using Java Swing.